brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 In short, the kind of facility I'm reviving here were already previously discussed and received _extremely favorably_.
 15-1, 24-0, and 20-0.
 It's just that then the papers disappeared, so I'm bringing them back.

+# To `std::format` or not to `std::format`?

+That is the question.
+Basically, when it comes to emitting some kind of text (via whichever mechanism - whether `static_assert` or a compile-time print or a compile-time error), we have to decide whether or not to bake `std::format` into the API.
+The advantage of doing so would be ergonomics, the disadvantage would be that it's a complex library to potential bake into the language - and some people might want these facilities in a context where they're not using `std::format`, for hwatever reason.

+But there's also a bigger issue: while I said above that we have a useful `format` in `constexpr`, that wasn't _entirely_ accurate.
+The parsing logic is completely `constexpr` (to great effect), but the formatting logic currently is not.
+Neither `std::format` nor `fmt::format` are declared `constexpr` today.
+In order to be able to even consider the question of using `std::format` for generating compile-time strings, we have to first ask to what extent this is even feasible.

+I think there are currently two limitations (excluding just adding `constexpr` everywhere and possibly dealing with some algorithms that happen to not be `constexpr`-friendly):

+1. formatting floating-point types is not possible right now (we made the integral part of `std::to_chars()` `constexpr` [@P2291R3], but not the floating point).
+2. `fmt::format` and `std::format` rely on type erasing user-defined types, and that's currently impossible to do at `constexpr` time.

+I am not in a position to say how hard the first of the two is (it's probably pretty hard?), but I have a separate paper addressing the second [@P2747R0].
+If we can do any kind of type erasure at all, then it's probably not too much work to get the rest of format working - even if we ignore floating point entirely.
+Without compile-time type erasure, it's still possible to write just a completely different consteval formatting API - but I doubt people would be too happy about having to redo all that work.

+We will eventually have `constexpr std::format`, I'm just hoping that we can do so with as little overhead on the library implementation itself (in terms of lines of code) as possible.

 # Improving `static_assert`

 There are basically two approaches we can take to generalizing the kinds of output `static_assert` can produce.